-- Disassemble the air filter by removing the cylinder cover and unscrew the filter.
+- · Disassemble the air filter by removing its cover and take out the filter.
 When reassembling, make sure that the filter is tight against the filter holder.
 Clean the filter by brushing or shaking it. - A more thorough cleaning of the filter is obtained by washing it in water and soap.

 An air filter, which is used for some time, cannot be cleaned completely.
 Therefore it must be replaced by a new one, with regular intervals.

 IMPORTANT!
 A damaged air filter must always be replaced.